Ultimate 4 day Yellowstone itinerary: See the park’s best in just 4 days16 min read

 Grand Prismatic Spring

-Did You Know?
 The vibrant yellow, orange, and brown colors surrounding the hot spring are caused by thermophiles—heat-loving microbes that thrive in the extreme conditions of hot springs.
+They give the spring its signature rainbow-like hues!

 Biscuit Basin

 After your hike, head further north to Biscuit Basin, named for its unique geyserite formations that resemble biscuits.
-Among all the formations, my favorite is the stunning Sapphire Pool.
-This pool was once an active geyser filled with muddy water before the 1959 earthquake.
-Over the years, its water has cleared, revealing the beautiful deep blue color we see today.
+As you explore, you’ll come across a variety of fascinating geothermal features, but my personal favorite is Sapphire Pool.
+This beautiful, deep-blue pool wasn’t always this stunning.
+Before the 1959 earthquake, it was an active geyser, filled with muddy water.
+Over the years, however, the water cleared up, revealing the vibrant blue hues we see today—a true natural transformation.

 Old Faithful Geyser